LifeBogger presents the Full Story of a Brazilian Football Legend best known by the Nickname; “Kaka”.

 Ricardo Kaka and Caroline got married on the 23rd of December 2005 at the popular Rebirth in Christ church in São Paulo.

 The couple has two children: son Luca Celico Leite (born 10 June 2008) and daughter Isabella (born 23 April 2011).
-Both are very close to their father, as seen below.
+Here, Kaka’s children share a sweet moment with their beloved father, showing just how much they adore and cherish him.

 Ricardo Kaka Untold Biography – The Divorce Story: